Stability for the logarithmic Sobolev inequality: Preliminary observations, an important tool and some simple consequences

-Let us recall some classical results.
+Let us recall some classical results on~\eqref{OU}.
 If $h_0\in\mathrm{L}^1(\R^d,d\gamma)$ is nonnegative, then there exists a unique nonnegative weak solution to~\eqref{OU} (see for instance~\cite{MR2597943}).
-The two key properties of the Ornstein-Uhlenbeck operator are
+The two key properties of the Ornstein--Uhlenbeck operator $\L h=\Delta h-x\cdot\nabla h $ are